mosip/documentation/docs/audit-manager-developer-guide.md

 3\.
 Refer [Audit-DB-deploy](https://github.com/mosip/audit-manager/tree/release-1.2.0/db\_scripts/README.md) to deploy local DB.

 4\.
-Audit uses two property files, `kernel-default` and `application-default`, configure them accordingly.
+The audit uses two property files, `kernel-default` and `application-default`.
+Please configure them as needed.
 For instance,

-* Update `mosip.kernel.auditmanager-service-logs-location` property to update location of log files.
+* Update the `mosip.kernel.auditmanager-service-logs-location` property to update the location of log files.
 * Secrets can be encrypted using [config server](https://cloud.spring.io/spring-cloud-config/reference/html/#\_encryption\_and\_decryption).
 * Update URL's in property files.(It can be either pointed to any remotely or locally deployed services)